Since its launch in 2015, Google Search Console has changed a lot, giving webmasters more tools and reports to improve their websites.

 - Check if your pages are mobile-friendly.

-Note that in the URL Inspection tool.
-It means that you can only see the recently indexed page version that may have already disappeared from search results as of the last crawling.
+Note that in the URL Inspection tool you can only see the recently indexed page version that may have already disappeared from search results as of the last crawling.
 To check your page in the real-time mode, click on the Test live URL button on the inspection result panel.

-To find out if a particular page is still appearing in results, you can check it manually by inserting the URL in Google Search.
+To find out if a particular page is still appearing in results, you can check it manually by inserting the URL into the search bar in Google Search Console.

 You can now evaluate the performance of your website on Search Results, Discover, and Google News.